(Job is sometimes classed as "Historical" and sometimes as "Wisdom")

 2 Samuel 9–20 and 1 Kings 1–2 (see Structure above) show a consistent style involving direct speech and well-developed secondary characters, and appear to be a complete literary unit.
 However, 1 Kings 1–2 go into far more detail than the earlier passages, suggesting that the author lived at that time.
 Overall, the books are an official version of selected events.[4 p.xxiii–xxxi]

 The traditional name "Old Testament" does not derive from the Hebrew Bible itself, but from contrast with the early Christian writings which Christians understand as establishing the "New Covenant" promised in Jeremiah 31:31.[5 pp 196f]
-Drane describes the Old Testament as being about "the activity of God" which reveals God as "one with whom human beings can — and do — have personal dealings" [6 p.12].
+Drane describes the Old Testament as being about "the activity of God" which reveals God as "one with whom human beings can—and do—have personal dealings" [6 p.12].
+It has been seen as a lived-out allegory[12 p84].

 There are no "goodies" or "baddies" in the Old Testament; every hero falls off their pedestal, and every tyrant has godly moments.